Nepal village adopts homey ways to boost tourism

 Aid-dependent Nepal earned $330 million in 2010, the most recently available data, from nearly 600,000 foreign visitors, who dominate tourism nationwide.
 There is no data on how much is made from domestic tourism.

 In Ghalegaun, domestic visitors - reluctant to take on the trekking that foreigners enjoy - dominate.
-More than 11,000 visitors came to the vilage in 2011, only 400 of them foreign.
+More than 11,000 visitors came to the village in 2011, only 400 of them foreign.

 Visitors for their part are advised to respect the local ecology and customs.